orangemug/heroku-docker-nodejs/README.md

     heroku create [optional name]

-Release the app
+Now instead of running `git push heroku` as you'd normally do with heroku, we instead run

     heroku docker:release

-And open it in your browser
+As normal you can now open it in your browser

     heroku open